Paper packaging prices in a volatile market: How to keep on top of changes using price and cost indices

 The markets turned very shortly after and both the cost and price indices had started to go on a downward path by Q3 and Q4 2022, thus easing cost pressures for producers.

-Using index models to help you make informed business decisions
+How can you used Fastmarkets index builder models to help you make informed business decisions?

-The dramatic changes we had seen in the cost evolution model happened in the space of six months.
-Not only does it demonstrate the volatility in our markets today, but it also points out why it is imperative for all players in the market to keep on top of the fluctuations in prices and their drivers.
+These insights demonstrate the volatility in our markets today, and also points out why it is imperative for all players in the market to keep on top of the fluctuations in prices and their drivers.

 Our index builder model is a useful tool for you to monitor these changes and understand how prices could evolve.
 It combines our trusted and benchmarked price data with our industry-leading mill intelligence database and allows you to set up the model to closely resemble your ‘real-life’ scenario.
 This can provide you with insights into what factors are influencing the price of your paper packaging product, bring more transparency to your supplier/buyer relationship, help you justify prices at the negotiating table and make sure you are paying the right price for your products.